pink background for pediatric counselors near me page

 How Long Will My Child Need Therapy For?

-The duration of child counseling will vary based on the child's specific needs, presenting challenges, and the therapeutic approach utilized.
-The overall length of therapy can range from a few weeks to several months (or longer) depending on the situation.
+The duration of child counseling will vary based on the child's specific needs, presenting challenges, and the therapeutic approach.
+The overall length of therapy can range from just a few weeks to several months (or longer) depending on the situation.

-We hold a standard at It Begins Within that our standard sessions are a true hour (60 minutes), and not what some refer to as a clinical hour (45-50 minutes).
-Depending on your availability and the child’s needs, we often will prescribe a weekly or bi-weekly session treatment plan which is discussed in details with the parents or caregivers involved.
+We hold a standard at It Begins Within that our standard sessions are a true hour (60 minutes).
+Depending on your availability and the child’s needs, we often will prescribe a weekly or bi-weekly session treatment plan which is discussed in detail with the parents or caregivers.

 Factors that influence duration & Outcomes